 I had quite a varied employment career, where colleagues, friends and patients hopefully knew me as a steady pair of hands.
 During my working career I also had three shops, the last one being a model shop.
 Former customers still ask when am I going to open another shop.
 If I did, it would be a Cafe.
 Whilst if I kept a blog, you would find numerous accounts of visits to cafes.
 On my retirement I managed to obtain a place on a degree course, which focused on English literature with a large dollop of local history thrown in for good measured.
 I now have a BA in Combined Studies [Bradford University].

 I am fortunate to have a supportive wife and two sons.
 I have three grandchildren plus a rather tolerant black and white collie, called Robbie.
 He is one in a long line of canine friends who I have had the pleasure of knowing.
 My interests besides writing fiction, include gardening, walking, and studying nature.
 I also have a long term interest in railways and other transport, which I would define as being from a Stone Age canoe to rockets heading into space.
 I once enjoyed riding scooters and motorbikes.

-At the present time I am using this website to post flash fiction, in response to photographic prompts from two websites.
-Those sites are as follow: http://rochellewisoff.com also known as Friday Fictioneers, with a word count limited to 100 words and http://sundayphotofictioneer.wordpress.com which is limited to 200 words.
+At the present time I am using this website to post flash fiction, mainly in response to photographic prompts from one website. via http://rochellewisoff.com with a word count limited to 100 words.